 Official website of the Tourist Board Trogir

-The garden is in it full blossom during spring when the ground is bright green changing shades of the color to the top of the tallest dark green tree.
-The garden is the most treasured natural heritage in Trogir.
+The garden is in it full blossom during spring when the ground is bright green, changing shades as it climbs to the top of the tallest dark green tree.

 ARE YOU GREEN?

-An early summer morning, the sky is clear, the air is fresh and you walking through fields of olive trees on the island Ciovo....
-Maybe you just parked your bike to take a selfie with the islands of Solta and Vis in the background...
-Maybe your color is green?
+An early summer morning, the sky is clear, the air is fresh and you are walking through fields of olive trees on the island Ciovo.
+Maybe you just parked your bike to take a selfie with the islands of Solta and Brač in the background.
+Maybe today your color is truely green!

 The church today is uninhabited and is located on the south-east end of the island on a cliff above the sea.
-Only four times a year is there a pilgrimage held in the church where locals come to hear the mass.
-From here you can see the islands Hvar, Brac and Solta and the place is just about the best place to catch the sundown.
+Only four times a year a pilgrimage is held in the church where locals come to hear the mass.
+From here you can see the islands Brač and Šolta.
+It provides the best location for gazing at the sun while it is rising or setting.